| Bariatric

 the potential outcomes as positive, when there are serious

 risks that should carefully be weighed out.
+The two most common Bariatric procedures

 are banded gastroplasty and the bypass.
 I'll explain the basics